Manchester City F.C. 3–2 Queens Park Rangers F.C.: "That Aguero goal"

 "In my career so far it's the most important goal.
 You score the goal in the last minute to win the title.
 You're not sure if that's ever going to happen in your career again.
 I wish I could tell you how I did it but I can't.
 I thought for all the world that Mario [Balotelli] was going to have a go himself but he just moved it on one more and it fell at my feet and I just thought: 'Hit the target, hit it as hard as you can and hit the target.'
 And it went in."

-— Sergio Agüero, on his last-minute goal against Queens Park Rangers in which won the Premier League for City and their first top flight title in 44 years, their last title being in the 1967-68 season.
+— Sergio Agüero, on his last-minute goal against Queens Park Rangers in which won the Premier League for City and their first top flight title in 44 years, their last title being in the 1967–68 season.

-Beyond simply sealing the victory which gave City their first Premier League victory, the goal scored by Agüero became a significant moment in history, in and of itself.
-Acknowledged as the defining moment which sealed City's title win, Agüero's goal quickly gained an enduring legacy as one of, if not the, most important goals ever scored in Premier League, and in the years to come it would repeatedly feature in lists of key Premier League moments. and be commented on and referred to in interviews and articles by football professionals.
-In common parlance the goal came to be referred to as "THAT Aguero goal".

-Amongst City fans, the goal as well as the wider event of the title win was given the moniker "93:20" - referring to the exact time in minutes and seconds which the goal was scored.
+Amongst City fans, the goal as well as the wider event of the title win was given the moniker "93:20" – referring to the exact time in minutes and seconds which the goal was scored.
 The moniker became sufficiently synonymous that the club themselves would adopt it on frequent occasions.
-In 2015 the club would renovate part of the stadium, installing a hospitality suite bar simply called "93:20" - the club would come to refer to the hospitality section as the "93:20" seats in some media.
+In 2015 the club would renovate part of the stadium, installing a hospitality suite bar simply called "93:20" – the club would come to refer to the hospitality section as the "93:20" seats in some media.
 In 2017 the club produced a mini-documentary entitled simply "93:20" and then five years later released a second documentary to celebrate the ten-year anniversary of the goal, this time naming it "93:20 | The Ultimate Premier League Finale".